 A microarray design is the layout of probes on a single glass slide with a particular format.
 Each array design contains the biological and control probe groups, as well as a required Agilent quality control grid (grid template).
-When working in Feature Extraction, the Grid Template Browser displays the array designs from which the grid templates are derived.
-Designs that are displayed in the Grid Template Browser were imported manually from a hard disk location, or downloaded manually or automatically from the Agilent eArray server.
+When working in Feature Extraction for CytoGenomics, the Grid Template Browser displays the array designs from which the grid templates are derived.
+Designs that are displayed in the Grid Template Browser are the default designs that are included with the Agilent CytoGenomics software, or were imported manually from a hard disk location.